-In this case, your lender will arrange to repay the existing debt in full, direct to the financier, thus discharging the encumbrance.
-The balance of funds owing (if any) will be separately transferred direct to the seller.
+Your lender will arrange to repay the existing debt in full, direct to the financier, thus discharging the encumbrance.
+The balance of funds owing - if any - will be separately transferred directly to the seller.

-Never pay the seller the full sale amount direct, in this situation.
-If the seller then does not repay their loan, the car you have purchased may be repossessed to cover the debt - leaving you without a car, and a debt of your own to service.
-Obviously, this is a very confronting situation best avoided.
+In this situation, never pay the seller the full sale amount direct.
+If the seller decides to not repay their loan, the car you have purchased may be repossessed to cover the debt - leaving you without a car, and a debt of your own to service.

 How is the loan secured?